kwaldenphd/json-xml-python/README.md

 author Erik Ray
 ```

-CC.
-Now let’s get some data from the file.
+100. Now let’s get some data from the file.
 This next program creates a loop that returns all the titles in the file.

-DD.
-In the sample XML file, `<book>` tag is the child of `<books>` and `<title>` is a child of `<book>`.
+101. In the sample XML file, `<book>` tag is the child of `<books>` and `<title>` is a child of `<book>`.

-EE.
-This loop says for each work, assign text from the `title` element to the variable `title`, and then print the titles.
+102. This loop says for each work, assign text from the `title` element to the variable `title`, and then print the titles.

 ```Python
 import xml.etree.cElementTree as ET